miguelmota/go-coinmarketcap/README.md

 ## V2

-Note: will be deprecated December 2018
+NOTE: CoinMarketCap will deprecated this API on December 2018

 ### Getting started